d-khvoia/TemperatureMonitor/README.md

 Data about date, time and temperature value for each measure is recorded into a file on user's desktop.

+Default file path is the path to "Temperature.tmp" file on user's desktop.
+You can change file path during execution.

 The application takes 2 arguments:

 1. Waiting time (in minutes): the time needed to measure body temperature.